interledger/coil-wordpress-plugin/README.md

 There is no sample database to import.

-Flywhell will give you the URL of where you can access your environment, and you'll have supplied the initial user account's username and password during Flywheel set up.
+Flywheel will give you the URL of where you can access your environment, and you'll have supplied the initial user account's username and password during Flywheel set up.

 # Development Process